murtazo/murtazo.github.io/_pages/about.md

 <a href="http://www.it.uu.se/research/scicomp">Division of Scientific Computing</a>
 of the <a href="http://www.it.uu.se">Department of Information Technology</a>
 at <a href="http://www.uu.se">Uppsala University</a>.
-Prior coming to Uppsala, I was a Visiting Assistant Professor of Mathematics at Texas A&M University, USA.
+Before coming to Uppsala, I was a Visiting Assistant Professor of Mathematics at Texas A&M University, USA.

 <h4>Research Interests:</h4>